-$^{^{15}\}mathrm{See}$ FAR §§ 52.225-1, 52.225-6 (48 C.F.R. §§ 52.225-1, 52.225-6).
-To alleviate some of the confusion surrounding reliance on blank or incomplete BAA/BBOP certificates (see Designware, Inc., 86-1 CPD ¶ 181, B-221423, 1986 WL 63206 (Comp.
-Gen. 1986); Spectrum Leasing Corporation, 86-2 CPD ¶ 56, B-218323, B-218785, B-218785.2, 1986 WL 63708 (Comp.
+15See FAR §§ 52.225-1, 52.225-6 (48 C.F.R. §§ 52.225-1, 52.225-6).
+To alleviate some of the confusion surrounding reliance on blank or incomplete BAA/BBOP ceror to avoid a prohibition, "[i]n addition to any other provisions of law which may be applicable," may be criminally liable under the False Statements Act, 18 U.S.C.A. § 1001.
+Griering or selling products from nondesignated countries under TAA-covered contracts-such as virtually all GSA Schedule contracts-may also result in treble damages and penalties under the civil False Claims Act.
+To V. RESTRICTIONS ON ACCESS TO CLASSIFIED INFORMATION § 9:26 Introduction Research References West's Key Number Digest, United States \$\sim 70(6)\$; War and National Emergency \$\sim 48.1\$ Performance of United States government contracts involving the national defense, intelligence activities, or nuclear weapons production or nuclear power generation frequently requires access to information that has been "classified" by the United States to limit its releasability or dissemination even to U.S. citizens.
+Where the U.S. contractor is foreign-owned or where non-U.S. citizens are part of the senior management team or work at the facility involved in contract performance, an elaborate regulatory scheme establishes the "mitigation" steps that must be taken to ensure that the classified information remains protected.
+Accordingly, foreign investors [Section 9:26] 1The President authorizes the classification of information pursuant to his constitutional authority as well as pursuant to specific Congressional grants of authority contained in such statutes as the Atomic Energy Act of 1954, as amended, and the National Security Act of 1947, as amended.
+The classification of "national security information" is currently governed by Exec.
+Order 13292 dated March 25, 2003, 68 Fed.
+Reg.
+15313 (2003). tificates (see Designware, Inc., 86-1 CPD \P 181, B-221423, 1986 WL 63206 (Comp.
+Gen. 1986); Spectrum Leasing Corporation, 86-2 CPD \P 56, B-218323, B-218785, B-218785.2, 1986 WL 63708 (Comp.
 Gen. 1986)), the General Services Administration (GSA) and Department of Defense (DOD) published a notice stipulating that "[f]irms which are competing for Government contracts must list all foreign end products on the certificate[.]"
 51 Fed.
 Reg.
 32944 (1986).
-False Statements Act, 18 U.S.C.A. § 1001.
-16 Offering or selling products from nondesignated countries under TAA-covered contracts-such as virtual all GSA Schedule contracts-may also result in treble damages and penalties under the civil False Claims Act.
-17 V. RESTRICTIONS ON ACCESS TO CLASSIFIED INFORMATION § 9:26 Introduction Research References West's Key Number Digest, United States \$\sim 70(6)\$; War and National Emergency \$\sim 48.1\$ Performance of United States government contracts involving the national defense, intelligence activities, or nuclear weapons production or nuclear power generation frequently requires access to information that has been "classified" by the United States to limit its releasability or dissemination even to U.S. citizens.
-Where the U.S. contractor is foreign-owned or where non-U.S. citizens are part of the senior management team or work at the facility involved in contract performance, an elaborate regulatory scheme establishes the "mitigation" steps that must be taken to ensure that the classified information remains protected.
-Accordingly, foreign investors in businesses engaged in these areas must understand the limitations these regulations place on their control and management of the investment. § 9:27 National Industrial Security Program Research References West's Key Number Digest, United States \$\sim 70(6)\$; War and National Emergency \$\sim 48.1\$ [Section 9:26] 1The President authorizes the classification of information pursuant to his constitutional authority as well as pursuant to specific Congressional grants of authority contained in such statutes as the Atomic Energy Act of 1954, as amended, and the National Security Act of 1947, as amended.
-The classification of "national security information" is currently governed by Exec.
-Order 13292 dated March 25, 2003, 68 Fed.
-Reg.
-15313 (2003). $^{^{16}19}$ U.S.C.A. § 2515(b)(2).
+1619 U.S.C.A. § 2515(b)(2).